-This morning we learned that John McGuinness will be Mugen’s rider in the team’s bid to break the 100 mph barrier at the 2012 TT Zero.
-Heavily speculated to be a stealth project by Honda (無限 / Mugen was started by Hirotoshi Honda, the son to Honda founder Soichiro Honda), much speculation has been done over what sort of bike Mugen would be bringing to the Isle of Man TT.
+With John McGuinness set to be at the helm, Mugen’s bid to be the first to break the 100 mph barrier at the 2012 TT Zero is hevily speculated to be a stealth project by Honda (無限 / Mugen was started by Hirotoshi Honda, the son to Honda founder Soichiro Honda), which has of course lead to speculation about what Mugen would be bringing to the Isle of Man TT.
 Called Shinden (神電), meaning “God of Electricity” in Japanese, the team’s race bike may not have the same exquisite lines of the Honda RC-E, but upon closer inspection, Mugen’s electric race bike seems like a wolf in sheep’s clothing with its 120hp motor, carbon fiber swingarm, and a carbon fiber twin-spar frame design.